developer-corner/ch341ahd44780u/README.md

 ## What this software provides
 1. Linux kernel module (device driver);
 2. userland library with software scrolling support;
-3. command line tool for programming the LCD display.
+3. command line tool for programming the LCD display;
-4. Up to eight user-defined dot matrices can be programmed as user-defined characters.
+4. Up to eight user-defined dot matrices can be programmed as user-defined characters;
+5. udev rules.

 ## Documentation
 Please read the accompanying PDF document and consult the source code.
 The kernel driver is documented as well as the userland library (Doxygen-style comments).